Environmental Studies

 L82 EnSt 413 Introduction to Soil Science

 Physical, chemical, and biological processes that occur within soil systems.
 Types of soils and their formation.
 Major components of soil, including soil water, minerals, organic matter, and organisms.
 Soils in wetlands and arid regions.
 Mapping of soils and their spatial variability.
 Cycling of nutrients and contaminants in soils.
 Sustainable use of soils and their role in climate change.
-Prerequisites: EEPS 202, EEPS 323 or Chem 106 (or AP Chem score of 4); or permission of instructor.
+Prerequisites: EEPS 202 and EEPS 323 or CHEM 106 or CHEM 112.

 Same as L19 EEPS 413